bongnv/inject/README.md

 ### Injecting dependencies by types

 As `loggerImpl` satisfies the interface `Logger`, it will be injected into `ServiceA` automatically.
-If there are two dependencies that are eligible while injecting, an error will be returned.
+If there are two dependencies that are eligible while injecting, an error will be returned. `auto` is the keyword to indicate the type-based injection.

 ```go
 // loggerImpl is an implementation that satisfies Logger interface.